 Develop a growth plan for all employees, even if they’re only hired seasonally or at a young age.
 Have a clear career path to higher positions and make sure employees know what they need to accomplish in order to get there.

 You should also look to hire internally when you have open positions.
-While you will also want to recruit outside of your internal base of employees, let qualified candidates within your organization know that you have an open position they might be interested in.
+While you will also want to recruit outside of your internal base of employees, foster internal mobility and let qualified candidates within your organization know that you have an open position they might be interested in.

 For example, an American quick service restaurant In-N-Out Burger frequently appears on Best Places to Work lists and one of the reasons for that is their mission to promote from within.
 They’re dedicated to providing training and development to all their employees and it pays off – their employee turnover rate is 4-6X lower than the QSR industry average.

-If you’re struggling to reduce employee turnover in your hospitality roles, Harver’s hospitality volume hiring software solution could be just what your organization needs.
+If you’re struggling to reduce employee turnover in your hospitality roles, Harver’s hospitality hiring solution could be just what your organization needs.

-Book a demo below and learn how using a fast and efficient, purpose built solution for end to end digital volume hiring will help you fill your organization with the right employees who want to stay in their roles, reducing your employee turnover rates.
+Book a demo below and learn how using a fast and efficient solution for end-to-end digital hiring will help you fill your organization.
+To deliver first-rate hospitality, you need the right employees who want to stay in their roles, reducing your employee turnover rates.